My name is Lynda and I am a housewife. That sounds like an admission of guilt and it feels that way too. When did housewife become a dirty word?

 Here I am, holding the camera at arm’s length and praying for the miracle of a flattering photograph.
 This one’s not too bad; what I meet in the mirror every morning is much scarier.

-Laugh at me, learn from me, despair of me, advise me but be kind to me.
+Laugh at me, learn from me, despair of me, advise me but, please, be kind to me.